 Most lines have restrictions in place to specify which alcoholic drinks are covered in the package.
 Usually, drinks must cost under a certain amount to qualify.
 Often, serving staff will notice if you have a package and will let you know when you order something that’s not covered.
 That’s not a guarantee, so be sure to check menu prices or ask before you order.

 Some lines have implemented a limit to how many alcoholic drinks you can consume in a day with a package.
-Carnival and Princess now will cut a passenger off at 15 drinks per day…that’s probably a good thing!
+Carnival and Princess will cut a passenger off at 15 drinks per day—that’s probably a good thing!

 Tip: Bar and waitstaff will sometimes offer specialty drinks in souvenir glasses.
 These are more expensive, and not covered by your all-inclusive package!
 Just ask for the same drink without the special glass.

 Note that if you purchase a beverage package, you must purchase it for the entirety of your cruise.
-The only exception is if you buy it on the cruise after the first day.
+The only exception is if your cruise line lets you buy it on board after the first day.
 You aren’t able to exclude certain days, such as a port day when you have a long shore excursion.

 You may also like: Are Cruise Drink Packages Worth It?

-At the buffets, some cruise lines have self-service beverage stations, but some do have table service.
+At the buffets, some cruise lines have self-service beverage stations, while others offer table service.

 When you first arrive at your stateroom, you’ll likely notice that there are some beverages in your room.
 There are probably some sodas, beer, and wine in your mini-fridge, and maybe some bottles of water on the desk.

-Ordering alcohol at dinner can be a very slow process.
-Most of the restaurants don’t have their own bar, so a runner has to go out to the closest bar to request drinks.
+Just be aware that ordering alcohol at dinner can be a very slow process.
+Most main dining restaurants don’t have their own bar, so a runner has to go out to the closest bar to request drinks.
 During peak times, this can cause an unusually long wait time for drinks!

 Most mainstream cruise lines allow passengers to carry on a limited amount of beverages.
 Rules generally allow some soft drinks and limited amounts of wine or Champagne.
 Luxury lines usually have no restrictions (and usually offer all-inclusive beverages with your cruise fare).